Gary Burghoff AKA Radar from 'M*A*S*H' Always Kept His Left Hand Out of View - Five Times We Could See It

 Gary Burghoff, who played Corporal Radar O'Reilly on "M*A*S*H," became a fan favorite.
 Yet, few noticed his careful effort to hide his left hand on screen.
 Only occasionally seen, this detail had a personal reason, which Burghoff later revealed, adding depth to his beloved character's story.

 The hit 1972 sitcom "M*A*S*H" introduced the world to many memorable and beloved characters, from the smart-mouthed yet compassionate Captain Benjamin Franklin "Hawkeye" Pierce to his endearing friend, Captain B.J.
 Hunnicutt.
-Almost every character had stuck in the minds of the fans.
+Almost every character had a place in the minds of the fans.

 Gary Burghoff, Mike Farrell, and Alan Alda during the filming of the television show "M*A*S*H," circa August 1976 | Source: Getty Images